Step By Step: Declaring Attackers

 Step 3: Check for requirements

 We also have to look at any requirements that apply to our creatures.
 A requirement is any effect that directly requires a creature to attack, perhaps only under certain conditions.
 For example, "this creature attacks each combat if able", "at least 1 creature attacks each combat if able", or "if any creature attacks, all creatures attack if able".In almost all situations, all restrictions are always satisfied if nothing attacks, and all requirements are always satisfied if everything attacks.
 The only exception so far is Nacatl War-Pride.
+(Well, that's a blocking requirement, not an attacking one, but they work the same way.)

 Sometimes it won't be possible to satisfy all requirements without violating any restrictions, so we only have to satisfy as many as we can.
 In other words, out of all possible sets of attackers that don't violate any restrictions, you have to attack with a set that satisfies the maximum possible number of requirements.